bryanso/JuliaOracleODBC/doc/JuliaOracleODBC.md

     $ vi /home/bryanso/.julia/packages/ODBC/qhwMX/config/odbc.ini

-and copy all the info from $HOME/.odbc.ini into that file.
+and copy all the info from $HOME/.odbc.ini to the bottom of that file.

 Now we can connect using DSN: